 *Ideal frequency: *Two to three times a week for at least 20 minutes.

-Endurance exercise, also known as aerobics or cardio, increases the strength and efficiency of your cardiovascular system.
+Endurance exercise, also known as aerobics or cardio, is an exercise type that increases strength and efficiency of your cardiovascular system.
 Although it raises your heart rate while you do it, over time it lowers your resting heart rate while increasing the power of each pump.

 *Get started: *U.S. government guidelines recommend 2.5 hours of moderate-intensity activity per week, which can include anything from a brisk walk to mowing the lawn.
 Or you can substitute 90 minutes of higher-intensity exercise, like running, swimming, cycling, or sports like basketball or soccer.